Where is natural gas found?

 A common measure of the long-term viability of U.S. domestic natural gas and crude oil as energy sources are the remaining technically recoverable resources (TRR), which consist of proved reserves and unproved resources.1 Estimates of TRR are highly uncertain, particularly in emerging plays where relatively few wells have been drilled.

-EIA publishes TRR estimates in the Assumptions to Annual Energy Outlook Oil and Gas Supply Module based on the latest available well production data and information from other federal and state governmental agencies, industries, and academia.
-EIA estimates in the Annual Energy Outlook 2023 that as of January 1, 2021, the United States had about 2,973 trillion cubic feet (Tcf) of TRR of dry natural gas.
+We publish TRR estimates in the Annual Energy Outlook within the Assumptions to Annual Energy Outlook Oil and Gas Supply Module based on the latest available well production data and information from other federal and state governmental agencies, industries, and academia.

 1 Unproved resources include resources that have been confirmed by exploratory drilling.
 They include undiscovered resources that are located outside oil and natural gas fields where exploratory drilling has confirmed the presence of resources.
 Unproved resources also include resources from undiscovered pools within confirmed fields when they occur as unrelated accumulations controlled by distinctly separate structural features or stratigraphic conditions.